casper-tillander/quiz_application/README.md

 1. Clone the repository.
 2. Ensure Docker and docker-compose are installed on your machine.
-3. Navigate to the project root and run: ´docker-compose up´
+3. Navigate to the project root and run: `docker-compose up`

 4. Open your browser and navigate to `http://localhost:7777`.